practicusai/docs/docs/index.md

 1) **GUI (Visual) App:** Free and available for Windows, macOS and Linux.
 The app is the center of most functionality such as EDA (Exploratory Data Analysis), Data Preparation, AutoML, Prediction etc.

-2) **SDK:** Free Python library (3.6 - 3.10) providing programmatic access to most of the GUI app features.
+2) **SDK:** Free Python library (3.6 - 3.11) providing programmatic access to most of the GUI app features.

-3) **Spreadsheets:** Certain Data Preparation and Prediction functionality can be embedded inside any spreadsheet system
+3) **Spreadsheets:** Certain Data Preparation and Prediction functionality can be embedded inside spreadsheets.

-4) **Cloud Worker:** Running on AWS, optional Cloud Worker offers advanced functionality.
+4) **Cloud Workers:** Running on your laptop, AWS, GCE, Azure or on-prem, optional Cloud Workers enable advanced functionality.

 ## How can Practicus AI help me?